 - Be sure to factor in taxes and fees when checking performance figures.

-- You should only compare funds with similar investment strategies, or those with roughly the same mix of shares, fixed interest and cash.
+- You should only compare funds with similar investment strategies, or those with roughly the same mix of shares, property, fixed interest and cash.

 - If you feel the need, talk to a trusted financial adviser – preferably one who has no commercial connection to any of the funds they recommend.
 Only agree to pay them on a one-off, fee-for-service basis.

 - It's generally a good idea to do a little research rather than just going with whichever fund your employer happens to be with.
 It may be a perfectly good fund, but it's good to double check before becoming one of the 70% or so of Australians who let their employers choose their funds.

 - If you already have a super fund you're happy with, take it with you to your new employer.
 Having more than one fund rarely makes sense and can really cost you in the long run.

 In a nutshell, the goal is to find a fund with good long-term returns after fees are taken into account, and to make sure you're not paying for something you don't need.

 There are a number of website-based firms that compare superannuation funds, but they all use slightly different methodologies and their findings shouldn't be taken as the final word.